SDRausty/builtAPKs/index.md

 Enjoy using [Termux](https://termux.com/) 💪🙂 on device!
 [Termux](https://termux.com/) is completely amazing on a smartphone and/or a tablet in your pocket!

-Sources for [builtAPKs](https://github.com/sdrausty/builtAPKs) are at [buildAPKs.](https://sdrausty.github.io/buildAPKs/) You are encouraged to build APKs like these on your Android and/or Chrome device.
-Great 🌟 starting points are [https://sdrausty.github.io/buildAPKs/reallyEasilyBuildAndroidAPKsOnDevice](https://sdrausty.github.io/buildAPKs/reallyEasilyBuildAndroidAPKsOnDevice) and [https://github.com/sdrausty/buildAPKs](https://github.com/sdrausty/buildAPKs) if you are interested in compiling APKs on a smartphone and/or tablet.
+Sources for [builtAPKs](https://github.com/sdrausty/builtAPKs) are at [buildAPKs.](https://sdrausty.github.io/buildAPKs/) You can build APKs like these on your Android and/or Chrome device in [Termux.](https://termux.com/)  Great 🌟 starting points are [https://sdrausty.github.io/buildAPKs/setup](https://sdrausty.github.io/buildAPKs/setup) and [https://github.com/sdrausty/buildAPKs](https://github.com/sdrausty/buildAPKs) if you are interested in compiling APKs on a smartphone and/or tablet.

 [step2201708231503530193.apk](./step2201708231503530193.apk)
 [step2201708231503530197.apk](./step2201708231503530197.apk)